 Street sweeping keeps your pavement clean.
 Whether it is a parking lot, construction site, or a regular street, the area needs to be free of dirt and debris.
-A clean surface will help prevent slip-and-falls, which can save you thousands of dollars in legal fees.
-Secondly, people take pride in a clean area.
+A clean surface will help prevent slip-and-falls, which can save you thousands of dollars in legal fees, but it’s a simple fact that people prefer it when their surroundings are clean.
 Residents enjoy a clean neighborhood and patrons enjoy shopping at a clean shopping center.
 Remember, a clean area provides a positive first impression.

-Finally, street sweeping will pick up harmful substances that contaminate the environment.
-If these toxins are left on the streets, they will make their way into the storm drains and into our streams and waterways.
-In fact, street sweeping has been defined as a best management practice by the EPA in preventing storm water runoff.
+Last but certainly not least, street sweeping is important because it picks up harmful substances that contaminate the environment.
+If these toxins are left on the streets, they will make their way into storm drains and eventually into our streams and waterways.
+In fact, street sweeping has been defined as a best management practice by the EPA in preventing storm water runoff contamination.

 Street Sweeping: Conclusion